MOS Technology 6502: Origins at Motorola

 Peddle, who would accompany the salespeople on customer visits, found that customers were put off by the high cost of the microprocessor chips.
 At the same time, these visits invariably resulted in the engineers he presented to producing lists of required instructions that were much smaller than "all these fancy instructions" that had been included in the 6800.
-Peddle and other team members started outlining the design of an improved feature, reduced size microprocessor.
+Peddle and other team members started outlining the design of an improved feature, reduced-size microprocessor.
 At that time, Motorola's new semiconductor fabrication facility in Austin, Texas, was having difficulty producing MOS chips, and mid-1974 was the beginning of a year-long recession in the semiconductor industry.
-Also, many of the Mesa, Arizona employees were displeased with the upcoming relocation to Austin, Texas.
+Also, many of the Mesa, Arizona employees were displeased with the upcoming relocation to Austin.

-Motorola's Semiconductor Products Division management was overwhelmed with problems and showed no interest in Peddle's low-cost microprocessor proposal.
-Eventually Peddle was given an official letter telling him to stop working on the system.
+Motorola's Semiconductor Products Division management showed no interest in Peddle's low-cost microprocessor proposal.
+Eventually, Peddle was given an official letter telling him to stop working on the system.
 Peddle responded to the order by informing Motorola that the letter represented an official declaration of "project abandonment", and as such, the intellectual property he had developed to that point was now his.
+The 6502 was designed by many of the same engineers that had designed the Motorola 6800 microprocessor family.

-In a November 1975 interview, Motorola's Chairman, Robert Galvin, ultimately agreed that Peddle's concept was a good one and that the division missed an opportunity, "We did not choose the right leaders in the Semiconductor Products division."
+In a November 1975 interview, Motorola's Chairman, Bob Galvin, ultimately agreed that Peddle's concept was a good one and that the division missed an opportunity, "We did not choose the right leaders in the Semiconductor Products division."
 The division was reorganized and the management replaced.
-The new group vice-president John Welty said, "The semiconductor sales organization lost its sensitivity to customer needs and couldn't make speedy decisions."
+The new group vice president John Welty said, "The semiconductor sales organization lost its sensitivity to customer needs and couldn't make speedy decisions."

 MOS Technology

 Peddle began looking outside Motorola for a source of funding for this new project.
-He initially approached Mostek CEO L. J. Sevin, but he declined.
+He initially approached Mostek CEO L. J. Sevin, but was declined.
 Sevin later admitted this was because he was afraid Motorola would sue them.

 While Peddle was visiting Ford Motor Company on one of his sales trips, Bob Johnson, later head of Ford's engine automation division, mentioned that their former colleague John Paivinen had moved to General Instrument and taught himself semiconductor design.
 Paivinen then formed MOS Technology in Valley Forge, Pennsylvania in 1969 with two other executives from General Instrument, Mort Jaffe and Don McLaughlin.
 Allen-Bradley, a supplier of electronic components and industrial controls, acquired a majority interest in 1970.
 The company designed and fabricated custom ICs for customers and had developed a line of calculator chips.